 A10.
 Can my computer use USB devices?

-Our products are developed and tested on various versions of Windows and the software we supply runs over Windows. (top)
+Our products are developed and tested on various versions of Windows and Linux.
+We also have limited support for OS-X and Android. (top)

 A11.
 What is Hot-Swapping?